asaracule/MA-QMSS/README.md

 These are the following projects I am working on:

-1. QMSS Master's Thesis: *Sentiment Analysis of the Impact of the 2013 Little India Riots on Attitudes Towards Migrants Workers (MWs) and Racial Harmony in Singapore*
+1. QMSS Master's Thesis: **Sentiment Analysis of the Impact of the 2013 Little India Riots on Attitudes Towards Migrants Workers (MWs) and Racial Harmony in Singapore**

+The 2013 Little India Riot was arguably a watershed moment in Singapore’s history.
+Little India is a popular area for Indian Migrant Workers (MWs) to congregate during the weekends (Ong, 2019).
+The riots happened in protest of a bus driver who ran over and killed 33-year-old construction worker Mr. Sakthivel Kumaravelu in Little India on 8 December 2013.
+The riot subsequently evolved to become more violent, with policemen and police vehicles that rushed onto the scene attacked and damaged.

+My thesis will aim to utilize data from various social media platforms to answer the following research question: To what extent did the 2013 Little India Riots affect the attitude of Singaporeans towards MWs, immigration policy, and Racial Harmony?
+Overall, I believe that the Singaporean sentiment towards MWs post-riot has worsened and that this has also negatively impacted the perception of Singaporeans on Racial Harmony.
+Natural language processing techniques will be used to analyze social media data on reactions towards MW-related articles before and after 2013 to detect whether there is indeed a difference in attitudes toward the MWs.

+2.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>